 As mentioned above, a diploid cell is simply one that contains two sets of chromosomes.
 This means that the cell or organism has genetic material from both parents, which has provided it with genetic diversity.
 Every cell in the human body is diploid in nature, with the exception of eggs and sperm.
 We are considered, therefore, diploid organisms, like nearly every other eukaryotic organism—plant, animal or fungi.

-Diploid cells replicate through a process of mitosis, in which the DNA is replicated, followed by a cellular division event, resulting in two identical daughter cells that are also diploid.
-In humans, there are 46 chromosomes in a diploid cell, representing 22 autosomes and 1 sex chromosome.
+Diploid cells replicate through the process of mitosis, in which the DNA is replicated, followed by a cellular division event, resulting in two identical daughter cells that are also diploid.
+In humans, there are 46 chromosomes in a diploid cell, representing two sets of 22 autosomes and 1 sex chromosome.
 This number varies between other animals, ranging from 2 chromosomes in a particular species of roundworm up to 254 chromosomes in the unassuming hermit crab!
 Diploid plants display an even greater range, with some species having more than 1,000 chromosomes.

 The vast majority of animals, including humans, remain diploid for the entirety of their life cycles, but in some other organisms, fluctuation between diploid and haploid is possible.
 Plant species, for example, vacillate between a diploid multicellular state (sporophyte) and a haploid unicellular state (gametophyte).
 You will find this variation in alternating generations.